 This course is a study of current management issues which examines the application of traditional management theory in the context of current management problems.
-This is the capstone course for the management majors.
+This is the capstone course for the Management Concentration.

-Prerequisites: Lower-level Core MGT 3300, QM 3345, MGT 4440, MGT 4450, and MGT 4472.
+Prerequisites: Lower-level Core, MGT 4440, MGT 4450, and MGT 4472.